*Camping La Junta CLOSED April 28 until September 15, 2016.

 information board with maps, hike descriptions, climbing info, etc.

 Food and other provisions.
 Visitors should buy all their food and supplies before arriving.
-There are no stores or places to buy food in La Junta. *Refugio Cochamó will be closed for remodeling and will not be selling meals or providing any type of service.
+There are no stores or places to buy food in La Junta.

 No garbage services.
 Visitors must carry out their garbage and help keep this pristine valley clean.